 In addition, Duke was invited to present her findings at the Mathematical Association of America (MAA) fall meeting, held at Cleveland State University.
 The MAA is the largest professional society that focuses on mathematics at the undergraduate level.
 Its members include university, college and high school teachers; graduate and undergraduate students; pure and applied mathematicians; computer scientists, statisticians and many others in academia, government, business and industry.
 Duke’s presentation was one of only a few to be given by an undergraduate student.

-Duke will graduate from Muskingum in May with a degree in mathematics and a teaching license.
-She plans to teach mathematics and is also applying for a Woodrow Wilson National Foundation Fellowship grant that would allow her to both teach and attend graduate school.
+Duke graduated from Muskingum in May with a degree in mathematics and a teaching license.
+She planned to teach mathematics and is also applying for a Woodrow Wilson National Foundation Fellowship grant that would allow her to both teach and attend graduate school.

 IN THE PHOTO: Dr. Richard Daquila and Megan Duke.